StevenK-293/Aboutme/README.md

-- Hi, I’m @ShadowClark
+- Hi, I’m @ShadowClark.
-- I’m interested in Programming
+- I’m interested in Programming.
-- I’m currently learning Javascript
+- I’m currently learning about Cross-platform development.
-- I’m looking to collaborate with people i know or close to
+- I’m looking to collaborate with people i know or close to.